dogukanozdemir/Places-Backend/README.md

 The application exposes a single endpoint for nearby location searches:

 **GET**  `/api/nearby-locations`
-This endpoint allows you to perform nearby location searches by providing longitude, latitude, and radius as request body fields.
+This endpoint allows you to perform nearby location searches by providing longitude, latitude, and radius as query parameter fields.

 Request Parameters: